In 2018, tuition for full-time students at Goldfarb School of Nursing at Barnes-Jewish College was $20,020 a year.

 International students without financial need may be eligible for merit-based institutional scholarships.

-Barnes-Jewish College of Nursing does not offer on-campus housing for students, so there are no charge for dorms.
+Barnes-Jewish College of Nursing doesn't offer on-campus housing for students, so there is no cost for housing, however students should consider the cost of off-campus housing when looking at the cost of various schools

-Most schools also have fees to help cover the cost of facilties, like the library, gym and computer labs.
-Full-time undergrads at Barnes-Jewish College of Nursing pay $1,320 in fees each academic year.
+The majority of colleges also have fees to help cover the cost of facilties, like the computer labs and libraries, athletic facilities, and more.
+Full-time undergrads at Barnes-Jewish College of Nursing pay $1,320 in fees every year they are enrolled.

 |2021 Total Tuition and Expenses|